imfl/beautiful-jekyll/_posts/2018-05-27-black-scholes.md

 $b_t\qquad$ units of the bond $\beta$  in the replicating portfolio $V$ at time $t$

 *To make the key idea stand out, we aggressively suppress the subscript $t$ whenever possible.
-Please note that for example $a$ stands for $a_t$ -- it is NOT a constant coefficient but a process that changes with time $t$.*
+Please note that for example $a$ stands for $a_t$.
+It is not a constant coefficient but a process that changes with time $t$.*